Sellafield: Britain’s hidden nuclear waste hub

 Is radioactive waste the same as hazardous waste?

 No, radioactive waste is not the same as hazardous waste.
 They are regulated separately due to their distinct properties and risks.
-Hazardous waste includes a variety of dangerous materials like chemicals and biological waste, but different waste regulations govern both.
+Hazardous waste includes a variety of dangerous materials like chemicals and biological waste, but different commercial waste regulations govern both.

 What other industries produce radioactive waste?